jamiegunn/WAF/README.md

 2. Run `az login` and follow the on-screen instructions to log in.
 This method is suitable for development and testing but not recommended for production.
 Use the credentials that have been shared.
 3. Run `az account show` to see which account you are logged in as.
 3. Run `az account list --output table` to see all the subscriptions that your account has access to.
-4. `az account set --subscription"yyyyyyyy-yyyy-yyyy-yyyy-yyyyyyyyyyyy"
+4. Note:  You may not have to do this.
+Run `az account set --subscription"yyyyyyyy-yyyy-yyyy-yyyy-yyyyyyyyyyyy" `
-`

 ## Download Terraform